Supporterino/photo-organizer/README.md

 * `-e`, `--endings`: Specify file endings/extensions to copy (e.g., .jpg .png).
 If not specified, all files are included
 * `-v`, `--verbose`: Enable verbose logging
 * `-c`, `--copy`: Copy files instead of moving them
+* `--no-year`: Do not place month folders inside a year folder; place them top-level with the name format YEAR-MONTH

 ### Examples